VladimirAlexiev/rdf2rml/doc/rdf2sparql.md

     };

 - The graph URL pattern mentioned in the first model line is expanded to a calculated variable `?extra_permalink_revenue_URL`.
 In this case we use named graph per **table row**; if you use a constant URL then it would be graph per **table**.
 This way the query can handle both initial data loading and updates.
-- `PROJECT_ID` is a placeholder that must be replaced with the actual Ontotext Refine project ID before running the query.
+- The default endpoint `<rdf-mapper:ontorefine:PROJECT_ID>` must be replaced with the actual Refine endpoint before running the query (or specify the `--endpoint` option)
 - The script has a special case for macro names matching `*_URL`, that's why the `CB_AGENT_URL` pattern is evaluated outside of the Ontotext Refine virtual endpoint.
 - The wildcard pattern `where {... graph ?extra_permalink_revenue_URL {?_s_ ?_p_ ?_o_}}` selects all triples in the graph, to be deleted